 Ersatz und Teile refers to two curatorial studios and one exhibition platform based in Basel, Switzerland.

-In our case, the transition occurred somewhere between the 13th and 14th invocation, when the box grew a backbone and flipped into a retinent podium.
-The batteries of the megaphone died.
-We couldn’t change them, because we couldn't reach the podium.
+In our case, the transition occurred somewhere between the 13th and 14th invocation, when the box grew a backbone and flipped into an obstinate podium.
+The batteries of the megaphone died, we thought.
+In a last-ditch effort we attempted to reach the podium, to exchange the batteries, but couldn't even get close.
+At this point we began to ask ourselves what interested us in a soapbox in the first place.
 Question: Must we always be elevated to be heard?

 The podium seemed hungry for the limelight.
 It wanted to expand its reach, cut shady deals if necessary, and become a celebrity in the art-micro-influencer circuit.
 That’s when we decided to part ways.
 So we began looking for something other than a crate and a megaphone.
 No more dependence on the square, no more speeches, no more batteries.
-This project is now dedicated to seeking out Ersatzteile (German for spare parts) not to repair the old visibility machine, but to see what else can be collaged from its junky remains.
+We found new homes on the other side of town, far away from the podium, and dedicated our new venture to seeking out Ersatzteile (German for spare parts) to figure out what other stable temporary structures are out there.
 Hopefully, this time it'll develop into a companion that doesn’t forget us along the way.

 Ersatz is run by Vers Dor, Stefan Lux, and Roelien van der Sar.